 You’ll want to consider system scalability and reliability

 A legal case management system is only as good as it is reliable.
 Many legal departments make the mistake of selecting a software system that is designed for a much smaller user-base.
 Why would they do this?
 Simply because it is cheaper in the beginning.
 However, the initial cost-savings are not worth the tradeoff in headaches from issues with performance and reliability.

 You want a legal matter management system that is able to support your needs—and all of your users.
 All of the money you might have saved by going with a cheaper software option goes out the window the first time the system starts to run poorly or crashes when one too many users logs in.
 When this happens more than once, your legal department will start to lose money in terms of lost productivity.

-How can you tell if the legal case management software you’re considering will reliably be able to handle your needs?
+How can you tell if the employee relations case management software you’re considering will reliably be able to handle your needs?
 It can be difficult to gather this information during a simple demonstration, but you can ask some questions to help evaluate a program.

 - Ask each vendor about recommended server and workstation configurations that would support the number of users you will have.
 Large server and workstation requirements are a big red flag.
 Software that requires a separate server is another warning sign.
 These answers all indicate that the software has been programmed in a way that will cause future support headaches, compatibility issues and problems if the system is introduced to additional users.

 - Ask about the development history of the software.
 You’ll find that many legal case management programs started as a desktop application that ran against a desktop database.
 This led to lack of scalability and inefficiencies, which forced some software vendors to offer versions of their program that run against a true SQL relational database.
 If developers update their software and borrow some of the code from the previous desktop applications, it can bring over some of the problems from the old system.
 To avoid this issue, you’ll want to make sure that the software was specifically designed for a SQL relational database management system.